-Ecuador Will Withdraw Asylum Protection From Julian Assange And Hand Him Over To British Authorities, ‘Interce
+Ecuador Will Withdraw Asylum Protection From Julian Assange And Hand Him Over To British Authorities

 — Amir (@AmirAminiMD) July 21, 2018

-On the other hand, the Trump administration has been clear that they are ready to prosecute Assange, and possibly include media outlets.
+On the other hand, the Trump administration has been clear that they are ready to prosecute Assange and possibly include media outlets.
 Former CIA Director Mike Pompeo even said that “we have to recognize that we can no longer allow Assange and his colleagues the latitude to use free speech values against us.”
 Meanwhile, Attorney General Jeff Sessions has said Julian is “engaged in terrorism.”

 UK minister dares Julian Assange to leave Ecuadorean embassy